Wilbur Lin: Career

 In 2008, as an undergraduate student, Lin founded the Chamber Philharmonic Taipei.
 Originally composed of students, the orchestra became fully professional in 2013; he continues to conduct the ensemble as of 2022.
 Lin was employed as assistant conductor of the Cincinnati Symphony Orchestra from 2019 to 2022.
 In 2022, he became an assistant professor at Northern Illinois University in DeKalb, Illinois, where he directs the University Philharmonic and Opera Theatre.

 Lin becomes the third music director of the Missouri Symphony in Columbia, Missouri in 2023.
-He is the third Taiwanese to lead a symphony orchestra in the United States.